 In In re China North East Petroleum Corp.
-Sec.
-Litig., Mr. Lieberman achieved a significant victory for shareholders in the United States Court of Appeals for the Second Circuit, whereby the Appeals Court ruled that a temporary rise in share price above its purchase price in the aftermath of a corrective disclosure did not eviscerate an investor’s claim for damages.
+Securities Litigation, Jeremy achieved a significant victory for shareholders in the United States Court of Appeals for the Second Circuit, whereby the Appeals Court ruled that a temporary rise in share price above its purchase price in the aftermath of a corrective disclosure did not eviscerate an investor’s claim for damages.
 The Second Circuit’s decision was deemed “precedential” by the New York Law Journal, and provides critical guidance for assessing damages in a § 10(b) action.

-Mr. Lieberman regularly consults with Pomerantz’s international institutional clients, including pension funds, regarding their rights under the U.S. securities laws.
-He is working with the firm’s international clients to craft a response to the Supreme Court’s ruling in Morrison v.
-Nat’l Australia Bank, Ltd., which limited the ability of foreign investors to seek redress under the federal securities laws.
-Currently, Mr. Lieberman is representing several UK and EU pension funds and asset managers in individual actions against BP plc in the United States District Court for the Southern District of Texas.
+Jeremy regularly consults with Pomerantz’s international institutional clients, including pension funds, regarding their rights under the U.S. securities laws.
+Jeremy is working with the Firm’s international clients to craft a response to the Supreme Court’s ruling in Morrison v.
+National Australia Bank, Ltd., which limited the ability of foreign investors to seek redress under the federal securities laws.
+Currently, Jeremy is representing several UK and EU pension funds and asset managers in individual actions against BP plc in the United States District Court for the Southern District of Texas.

 Jeremy is a frequent lecturer regarding current corporate governance and securities litigation issues.
 In March 2017, he spoke at the ICGN conference in Washington D.C., regarding recent trends in foreign securities litigation.
 He also recently led a discussion regarding U.S. securities class actions in Paris, France.

 Jeremy graduated from Fordham University School of Law in 2002.
 While in law school, he served as a staff member of the Fordham Urban Law Journal.
 Upon graduation, he began his career at a major New York law firm as a litigation associate, where he specialized in complex commercial litigation.